 - Get your child acquainted with the area.
 Ask an O&M specialist to orient your child to the layout of the school and his classroom before the first day of school.
 Make sure his orientation to the classroom includes not just the perimeter of the classroom, but what’s in the middle, too.

 - Make sure the teacher allows your child to use his cane, if he has one, to get from one learning center to another, if it is a center-based classroom, at least in the beginning of the school year.
 (Sometimes children are expected to “park” their canes in their cubby, but you want to make sure your child is familiar with the classroom before giving up his tools, however temporarily.)

 - Ask the teacher to include an organizer, like a label in braille or large print, that’s always placed on the same part of the learning center (such as the right corner of the table).
 Preferably the label would identify the center in braille, but a tactile clue could also be used.
 For example, the drawing center might have a crayon glued to the table, or the reading center might have a miniature book.
-These tactile clues are helpful to all children, not just children with visual impairments.
+These tactile clues are helpful to all children, not just children with blindness or low vision.